 Practicing Deep Breathing Exercises (DBE) is a great way to:

 DBE are simply to practice and perform.
 To start, lie on your back with your knees bent.
 Place one hand on your upper chest and the other on your belly button.
-As you inhale your lower hand on your belly should rise as your upper hand stays still.
+As you inhale, your lower hand on your belly should rise as your upper hand stays still.
 Allow your lower rib cage to expand outward and belly to fill with air.
 Pay close attention to your rib cage as well, when you inhale does it flare out towards the ceiling?
 If so, try keeping the rib cage controlled downward as you breathe in.
-These exercises can also be done in sitting at the desk or standing on the subway, as you become comfortable you can remove your hands.
+As you become comfortable, you can remove your hands.
+These exercises can also be done sitting at a desk or standing on the subway.

 So when you're feeling stressed out, take some time to practice a few deep breathes, your entire body will thank you.
 We take about 22,000 breathes per day, let's make them all count!